Dingle, Idaho

 Dingle is an unincorporated community in Bear Lake County, Idaho.
 It is located in the southeastern part of the state.
-Although unincorporated, it has the zip code 83233.
+Despite being unincorporated, it has the zip code 83233.

 History

-Although a fur trapper and blacksmith named "Peg-Leg Smith" established a trading post on the Oregon Trail from 1848 to 1850 near Dingle, the first permanent settlement at Dingle was made in 1871 by a colony of Mormons.
+Although a fur trapper and blacksmith named "Peg-Leg Smith" established a trading post on the Oregon Trail from 1848 to 1850 near Dingle, the first permanent settlement at Dingle was made in 1871 by a colony of members of The Church of Jesus Christ of Latter Day Saints (Mormons).

 Dingle's population was 40 in 1909, and was estimated at 100 in 1960.